biobenkj/MMG434/docs/source/dayfivemod.rst

 1b.
 Scroll to the bottom of the file

 1c.
-Remove the lines seen below in the screenshot.
+Remove the lines seen below in the screenshot starting at "__no_feature".

 .. image:: lastfivelines.jpg
 	:align: center